axiomod/axiomod/docs/technical/framework-core.md

 ### Built-in Lifecycles

-- **HTTP Server:** Managed in `internal/platform/server`.
+- **HTTP Server:** Managed in `platform/server`.
 Starts on a configured port and shuts down gracefully.
-- **Plugin Registry:** Managed in `internal/plugins`.
+- **Plugin Registry:** Managed in `plugins`.
 Automatically starts and stops all enabled plugins.
-- **Background Worker:** Managed in `internal/framework/worker`.
+- **Background Worker:** Managed in `framework/worker`.
 Ensures all jobs are stopped on application shutdown.

 ## 3. Error Handling

-A standard error handling mechanism is provided in `internal/framework/errors`.
+A standard error handling mechanism is provided in `framework/errors`.

 ### Guidelines